Meeting Rooms and Food Functions

 The AALL SIS VIP Program

-presents an opportunity for your SIS to invite special guests from your area’s legal, governmental, or information communities to receive a complimentary full registration to AALL’s Annual Meeting.
-In order to emphasize and publicize AALL’s preeminent role in legal information management to the community at large, individuals selected to participated in the Annual Meeting’s educational and networking experiences shall not be AALL members.
+presents an opportunity for each SIS to invite (up to two) special guests from its legal, governmental, or information communities to receive a complimentary full registration to AALL’s Annual Meeting.
+In order to emphasize and publicize AALL’s preeminent role in legal information management to the community at large, individuals selected to participate in the Annual Meeting’s educational and networking experiences shall not be AALL members.

 The timetable for inviting SIS VIPs is as follows:

 February - Extend invitations to VIP candidates (earlier if possible)